A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Experiments

 In this section, we conduct a quantitative analysis for the statistics incoherence problem associated with the three enrollment-test mismatch tests.
+To gain an intuitive understanding for the impact of different mismatch scenarios, we firstly visualize the x-vectors of three randomly chosen speakers for each scenario, using the t-SNE algorithm~\cite{saaten2008}.
+As shown in Fig.~\ref{fig:tsne}, in all the three mismatch scenarios, the distribution of x-vectors of each single speaker changes clearly from one condition to another.

-Specifically, we will evaluate some statistical quantities for data in different conditions and analyze the differences on the quantities from one condition to another.
+We further will evaluate some statistical quantities for data in different conditions and analyze the differences on the quantities from one condition to another.
 The tested quantities are explained as follows:

 \begin{itemize}

 \item Between-speaker and within-speaker variances.
 Since the covariance matrices (either between-speaker or within-speaker) of different conditions may be in different directions, we test the variance in the principle directions of each condition.
 Specifically, we select one condition and estimate an LDA transformation, and then project x-vectors of the test speech in all the conditions (including the enrollment condition itself) to the LDA space.
 Finally, we plot the between-speaker and within-speaker variances on dimensions that correspond to the $50$ leading directions of the LDA transformation.